mrismanaziz/Reforestation/README.md

-## A boy dug three holes in the yard.
-When his mother saw, she exclaimed: "well, well, well"
+## How did the hipster burn the roof of his mouth?
+He ate the pizza before it was cool.